kyphan38/arca/assets/docs/2-technologies/cloud/aws /3-foundations/4-networking.md

 Key features

 - Higher layer built on lower layer, adding features and capabilities
+- Higher layers are built on lower layers, adding features and capabilities
 - This bottom-up approach illustrates the limitations of each lower layer and how each subsequent upper layer was developed to address and overcome those limitations

 ### Layer 1 - Physical - Bit